-Making a Will is much simpler than you may think.
-It's a painless process that will ensure your assets are distributed in accordance with your wishes, leaving you assured that proper provision has been made for those you feel should benefit.
-Beneficiaries may include your loved ones, family, friends and the good causes you have supported such as charities and community organisations.
+Making a Will is much simpler than you may think and this painless process will ensure that your assets are distributed in accordance with your wishes, leaving you assured that proper provision has been made for those you feel should benefit – your loved ones, family, friends and the good causes you have supported such as charities and community organisations.

-This enables you to minimise the amount of tax your estate pays on your death.
+3. You can minimise the amount of tax your estate pays on your death – Estate Planning.

-You can ensure your pets are looked after and provided for when you are no longer there for them.
+4. Ensure your pets are looked after and provided for after your death

 Your Will can appoint family members, friends or a charitable organisation to look after your beloved pets after your death.